KylePearce-SoftwareDeveloper/KylePearce-SoftwareDeveloper/README.md

 Contact Info:
   - LinkedIn: https://www.linkedin.com/in/kyle-pearce-a7a904217/
-  - Email: kyle.pearce@sigmalabs.xyz
+  - Email: kylepearcesoftwaredeveloper@gmail.com
   - Phone: Available on request.

 Interesting Extras:
-  - I have been coding for six years now.
+  - I have been coding for eight years now.
   - Initially I was in the computer games coding field.
   - Now I am mostley coding Full-Stack web apps.
   - I have been doing Brazilian Jiu-Jitsu for four years.